Vera Brittain: Life and work

-Born in Newcastle-under-Lyme, Brittain was the daughter of a well-to-do paper manufacturer, (Thomas) Arthur Brittain (1864–1935) and his wife, Edith Mary (Bervon) Brittain (1868–1948).
+Born in Newcastle-under-Lyme, England, Vera Brittain was the daughter of a well-to-do paper manufacturer, (Thomas) Arthur Brittain (1864–1935) and his wife, Edith Mary (Bervon) Brittain (1868–1948).
 Her father was a director of family-owned paper mills in Hanley and Cheddleton.
 Her mother was born in Aberystwyth, Wales, the daughter of an impoverished musician, John Inglis Bervon.

-When she was 18 months old, her family moved to Macclesfield, Cheshire, and ten years later, in 1905, they moved again, to the spa town of Buxton in Derbyshire.
-Growing up, her only sibling, her brother Edward, nearly two years her junior, was her closest companion.
-From the age of 13, she attended boarding school at St Monica's, Kingswood, Surrey where her mother's sister, Aunt Florence (Miss Bervon) was co-principal with Louise Heath-Jones, who had attended Newnham College, Cambridge.
+When Brittain was 18 months old, her family moved to Macclesfield, Cheshire, and 10 years later, in 1905, they moved again, to the spa town of Buxton in Derbyshire.
+As Brittain was growing up, her only sibling, her brother, Edward, nearly two years her junior, was her closest companion.
+From the age of 13, she attended boarding-school at St Monica's, Kingswood, Surrey, where her mother's sister, Aunt Florence (Miss Bervon), was co-principal with Louise Heath-Jones, who had attended Newnham College, Cambridge.

-After two years as a 'provincial debutante', Brittain overcame her father's objections and went up to Somerville College, Oxford to read English Literature.
-By this time war had broken out and Brittain had become close to one of her brother's friends from Uppingham School, Roland Leighton.
-Finding her Oxford studies increasingly an irrelevance as her male contemporaries volunteered for war, she delayed her degree after one year in the summer of 1915 to work as a Voluntary Aid Detachment (VAD) nurse for much of the First World War.
-She served initially at the Devonshire Hospital in Buxton, and later in London, Malta and in France where she was stationed close to the front at Etaples and where she nursed German prisoners of war, a significant staging post on her journey towards internationalism and onto pacifism.
+After two years as a "provincial debutante", Brittain overcame her father's objections and went up to Somerville College, Oxford in 1914 to read English Literature, taught by Hilda Lorimer and others.
+By this time, war had broken out and Brittain had become close to Roland Leighton, one of her brother's friends from Uppingham School.
+Finding her Oxford studies increasingly an irrelevance as her male contemporaries volunteered for war, Brittain delayed her degree after one year in the summer of 1915 to work as a Voluntary Aid Detachment (VAD) nurse for much of the First World War.
+She served initially at the Devonshire Hospital in Buxton, and later in London, Malta and in France.
+While she was stationed close to the front at Etaples, her experience nursing German prisoners of war significantly influenced her journey towards internationalism and pacifism.

-Roland Leighton, who became her fiancé in August 1915, close friends Victor Richardson and Geoffrey Thurlow, and finally her brother Edward were all killed in the war.
+Roland Leighton, who became her fiancé in August 1915, close friends Victor Richardson, Geoffrey Thurlow, and finally her brother, Edward, were all killed in the war.
 Many of their letters to each other are reproduced in the book Letters from a Lost Generation.
-In one letter Leighton speaks for his generation of public school volunteers when he writes that he feels the need to play an "active part" in the war.
+In one letter, Leighton speaks for his generation of public-school volunteers when he writes that he feels the need to play an "active part" in the war.

-Returning to Oxford in 1919 to read history, Brittain found it difficult as 'a war survivor' to adjust to life in postwar society.
+Returning to Oxford in 1919 to read history, Brittain found it difficult as "a war survivor" to adjust to life in postwar society.
 She met Winifred Holtby at Somerville, and a close friendship developed.
 They both aspired to become established on the London literary scene, and shared various London flats after coming down from Oxford.
 Eventually Holtby would become part of the Brittain-Catlin household after Brittain's marriage.
-The bond lasted until Holtby's death from kidney failure in 1935.
-Other literary contemporaries at Somerville included: Dorothy L. Sayers, Hilda Reid, Margaret Kennedy and Sylvia Thompson.
+The bond lasted until Holtby's death from renal failure due to glomerulonephritis in 1935.
+Other literary contemporaries at Somerville included Dorothy L. Sayers, Hilda Reid, Margaret Kennedy and Sylvia Thompson.